getodk/docs/docs/collect-security.rst

 The easiest way to ensure that only verified and malware-checked apps can be installed on your phone or tablet is:

-1. Go to the Settings app and then :gesture:`tap` on :guilabel:`Security` in the :guilabel:`System` section.
+1. Go to the Settings app and then tap on :guilabel:`Security` in the :guilabel:`System` section.

    .. image:: /img/collect-best-practices/settings.png
       :alt: Image showing Settings app.